quillstack/di/README.md

 ### Usage

-You can use Quill DI when you want:
+You can use Quillstack DI Container when you want:
 - To have a simple and fast DI container.
 - Define dependencies based on interfaces.
-- Define parameters e.g. credentials for a database in `Database` class.
+- Define parameters e.g. credentials for a database in the `Database` class.
 - To use constructors or/and class properties.
 - To implement your own instance factories e.g. for `Request` classes.
+- To use objects as dependencies.

 #### Simple usage